Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios

 Smart grids enable the integration of multiple distributed energy sources and digital operations using communication technologies \cite{saleh20235g}.
 They use advanced sensors, automated controls, and real-time data analytics to optimize electricity generation, distribution, and consumption, contributing to sustainability \cite{qays2023key}.
-The study in \cite{israr2023renewable} shows that traffic offloading to terrestrial \glspl{BS} supported by \ac{RES} can reduce grid energy usage and lower investment and operational costs.
-Meanwhile, the study in \cite{wang2023cost} suggests that 5G \glspl{BS} supported by \ac{RES} and batteries can operate cost-effectively under normal conditions and provide resiliency during disasters, facilitating the recovery of the distribution system.
+Reference \cite{israr2023renewable} showed that traffic offloading to terrestrial \glspl{BS} supported by \ac{RES} could reduce grid energy usage and lower investment and operational costs.
+Meanwhile, the study \cite{wang2023cost} suggested that 5G \glspl{BS} supported by \ac{RES} and batteries could operate cost-effectively under normal conditions and provide resiliency during disasters, facilitating the recovery of the distribution system.
 Supporting terrestrial communication systems with the smart grid concept can provide a more resilient, efficient, and environmentally friendly energy infrastructure \cite{taveras2023implications}.